getsentry/sentry-javascript/CONTRIBUTING.md

 When contributing to the codebase, please note:

+- Make sure to follow the [Commit, Issue & PR guidelines](#commit-issue--pr-guidelines)
 - Non-trivial PRs will not be accepted without tests (see above).
 - Please do not bump version numbers yourself.
 - [`raven-js`](https://github.com/getsentry/sentry-javascript/tree/3.x/packages/raven-js) and [`raven-node`](https://github.com/getsentry/sentry-javascript/tree/3.x/packages/raven-node) are deprecated, and only bug and security fix PRs will be accepted targeting the [3.x branch](https://github.com/getsentry/sentry-javascript/tree/3.x).
 Any new features and improvements should be to our new SDKs (`browser`, `node`, and framework-specific packages like `react` and `nextjs`) and the packages which support them (`core`, `utils`, `integrations`, and the like).